-Officially called the Special Administrative Region of the People’s Republic of China, Hong Kong is a bustling metropolitan region that brings together people of all ethnic backgrounds.
-Hong Kong is also a hub for business, bringing together the western and eastern ways of life in one exciting city.
+Hong Kong, a Special Administrative Region of the People’s Republic of China, is a bustling metropolitan region that brings together people of all ethnic backgrounds.
+Hong Kong is also a hub for business, bringing together the Western and Eastern ways of life in one exciting city.

-The two main languages in Kong Kong are Cantonese and English.
+The two main languages in Hong Kong are Cantonese and English.
 Foreigners are generally welcomed with open arms, as foreigners make up a substantial part of the population to begin with.
-You can find online courses to learn Cantonese before you move to Hong Kong if you wish, or enroll in a class when you arrive for face-to-face instruction.
+You can find online courses to learn Cantonese before your removal to Hong Kong or enrol in a class when you arrive for face-to-face instruction.

-However, most people you meet will likely have a strong grasp of the English language, so you’ll likely be able to communicate with most people that you encounter without much of a struggle.
-This is particularly true in the world of business and government, but people you interact with on a day to day basis such as taxi drivers, waiters and other service individuals can be unpredictable in how well they speak English.
+However, most people you meet will likely have a strong grasp of the English language, so you’ll likely be able to communicate without much of a struggle.
+This is particularly true in the world of business and government, but people you interact with on a day-to-day basis such as taxi drivers, waiters and other service individuals can be unpredictable in how well they speak English.
 Therefore, it’s always a good idea to know and understand common phrases just in case.

 Passports, Visas and Permits